TW: dissociation, discussion of delusions/mental illness, ableism, stalking

 “It’s not that cold, and besides, you’ll call me if there’s trouble, right?”
 Avery fixed me with a stare and a raised eyebrow.
 You will, right?
 I won’t have to come find a Jamal-cicle?

-“Alright.
+“Oh, I would, but Will and I have some stuff to talk about anyway, and I don’t want to impose.”
 Will, why don’t you tell me what you two actually found out?
-I assume you actually went there for something.”
+I assume you actually went there for something.

-Yeah, it was best for everybody I wasn’t there for that conversation anyway.
-Avery really was fucking smart.
-I let myself out, shivering a little in the October wind; I hoped the walk would warm me up.
+Avery hadn’t actually needed to let me hear that – and, yeah, it was best for everybody I wasn’t there for that conversation anyway.
+Avery really was annoyingly smart.
+I let myself out, shivering a little in the October wind; I hoped the walk would warm me up, and clear my head.

 One foot in front of the other.
 I had my phone out for a bit, but the route made sense to me.
 What on earth did people do before Google Maps?
 I had to wonder.
 If I wanted, I could hop on a bus, but that meant trusting that I still had money on my Presto card, and it also meant dealing with people, even indirectly.
 The walk would clear my head.
 Something had to.